 There is one other way to get bad, prior conduct from the defendant truck driver into evidence: let him (usually him) lie about it.
-A lot of truck drivers that I have deposed don’t come prepared to tell the entire truth, and in spite of the fact that the case is about someone they killed or seriously hurt, they assume the plaintiff’s lawyer has not done their homework and they can fudge history a little bit.
+A lot of truck drivers I have deposed don’t come prepared to tell the entire truth, and although the case is about someone they killed or seriously hurt, they assume the plaintiff’s lawyer has not done their homework and they can fudge history a little bit.
 This can make a mountain out of a molehill.

 I have successfully handled a lot of truck accident cases, often referrals from Maryland car accident lawyers who understand that the issues at play in commercial trucking accident lawsuits are very different from the run-of-the-mill car crash cases.